Colgate Sailing Adventures — Croatia Holiday Sailing Flotilla

 Proposed Itineraries for This Exciting Croatian Tour Under Sail

 Below you will find an outline of the proposed itineraries for Legs 1 and 2.
 Please be aware these itineraries are ALWAYS subject to change.
-When you sign up you will receive a comprehensive handbook with lots of information to help you plan you trip.
+When you sign up for the Croatia cruises 2019 program, you will receive a comprehensive handbook with lots of information to help you plan you trip.
 But always remember, though the itineraries have been researched pretty thoroughly, when you get there, you may find that the cruise leader had to make changes because of weather conditions, changes in harbors and marinas, and distances between destinations.

 Leg 1 — Agana to Dubrovnik